Our Commitment to Inclusion & Diversity

 Burlington celebrates the diversity of our workforce and is a proud ally of the LGBTQ+ community.
 We build allyship and awareness through associate educational and training sessions, offer associate engagement opportunities during Pride Month, and proudly support the Greater Philadelphia Chapter of the Human Rights Campaign (HRC).
 During Pride month and at other moments throughout the year, we share key facts and figures highlighting the continued fight for LGBTQ+ equality.
 And Pride 2019 marked Burlington’s first official corporate participation in the Philly Pride Parade.
 Our theme, displayed on our banner and t-shirts, read “Burlington: All Hearts Welcome.”

 Burlington is an active supporter of the Black Retail Action Group or BRAG, a 501 c 3 non-profit organization dedicated to helping prepare students of color for executive leadership in retail, fashion and related industries.
 Our work with BRAG includes offering educational support, internships, and participating in their annual Gala event.

 Supporting Equity in Education

 In celebration of the 155th anniversary of Juneteenth, in 2020 Burlington donated $155,000 to become the Founding Partner of AdoptAClassroom.org’s Racial Equity in Schools Fund to provide professional development and resources to help schools address racial bias and achieve positive outcomes.
-This donation will support more than 15,000 students nationwide.
+This donation will support over 15,000 students nationwide.